hellosign/hellosign-ruby-sdk/README.md

   # If api_key, email_address and password are all present, api_key will be used
   # config.email_address = 'email_address'
   # config.password = 'password'
-  config.client_id = 'your_client_id' #required only when you want to use embedded or OAuth config.client_secret = 'your_client_secret' #required only when you want to use OAuth end
+end
 ```